 - a.
 Digitizer data is routed to the correct connector pin on the receiving device. - b.
 The receiving device is software configured to accept data on that connector pin. - c.
 The receiving device is software configured to accept the correct message protocol at the correct baud rate and parity. - d.
-The Digitizer is transmitting the same message, baud rate and parity as configured in item c above.

-12. How can I verify the RS232 data message, baud rate and parity transmitted from the Digitizer?
+The Digitizer is transmitting the same message, baud rate and parity as configured in item c above. - 12.
+How can I verify the RS232 data message, baud rate and parity transmitted from the Digitizer? - a.

-- a.
 Use the Trans-Cal ATS-400 Test Set to display the RS232 data. - b.
 Use a PC with an open RS232 port and serial data capture software.
-Some possible software solutions include: HYPER TERMINAL (Windows® 95 & 98 & XP), SOFTWARE WEDGETM, PROCOMMTM, VERSATERMTM. - c.
+Some possible software solutions include: HYPER TERMINAL (Windows® 95 & 98 & XP), SOFTWARE WEDGETM, PROCOMMTM.
+VERSATERMTM. - c.
 Use a dedicated serial data test box such as the BLACK BOXTM RS232 MONITOR. - d.
-An oscilloscope may be used to view the 9Vdc square wave transmitted about 1/second.
+An oscilloscope may be used to view the 9Vdc square wave transmitted 8/second at 9600bps or 4/second at 1200bps.